 XXE Attacks

 2. Yahoo!
-XXE Attack: In 2015, a security researcher discovered an XXE vulnerability in Yahoo!’s email system that allowed an attacker to read any email on a victim’s account.
-The vulnerability was due to the XML parser used by the email system not properly sanitizing user input.
-The issue was fixed after it was reported to Yahoo!.
+XXE Attack: In 2015, a security researcher discovered an XXE vulnerability in Yahoo!’s email system, allowing an attacker to read any email on a victim’s account.
+The vulnerability was due to the XML parser used by the email system not correctly sanitizing user input.
+The issue was fixed after it was reported to Yahoo!

 Tools for Exploiting CSRF and XXE Vulnerabilities